 With three session records and nine session sell outs, attendance for this year surpassed 2014 with 308,486 in total attendance.
 This marked the sixth consecutive year the tournament surpassed 300,000 in attendance.
 The tournament was again the place where history was made with Andy Murray winning his 500th career ATP singles match and Serena Williams winning her 700th career match on her way to capturing her eighth career Miami title.
 The future Hall of Famer has won the Miami Open more than any other event in her storied career.
 Novak Djokovic claimed his fifth title in Miami outlasting Andy Murray in three sets.
 He is now just one title away from tying Andre Agassi (6) for the most men’s singles titles in Miami Open history.
 With thousands of fans watching and attending this year’s tournament, the Miami Open proved that it is the premiere event to watch and offers the best in sports, food, fashion and entertainment.

-Domestically the 2016 Miami Open was shown on Tennis Channel and the ESPN family of networks and received 193 total hours of coverage.
+Domestically, the 2018 Miami Open aired on both Tennis Channel and the ESPN family of networks and received more than 125 total hours of live coverage.
+When combining live and taped coverage the Miami Open was broadcast 24-hours a day over the two weeks of the event.